pingcap/docs/explain-subqueries.md

 From the result above, you can see that TiDB uses a `Semi Join` algorithm.
 Semi-join differs from inner join: semi-join only permits the first value on the right key (`t2.t1_id`), which means that the duplicates are eliminated as a part of the join operator task.
 The join algorithm is also Merge Join, which is like an efficient zipper-merge as the operator reads data from both the left and the right side in sorted order.

-The original statement is considered a _correlated subquery_, since the subquery refers to a column (`t1.int_col`) that exists outside of the subquery.
+The original statement is considered a _correlated subquery_, because the subquery refers to a column (`t1.int_col`) that exists outside of the subquery.
 However, the output of `EXPLAIN` shows the execution plan after the [subquery decorrelation optimization](/correlated-subquery-optimization.md) has been applied.
 The condition `t1_id != t1.int_col` is rewritten to `t1.id != t1.int_col`.
-This is a lot more efficient, because TiDB can perform this check in `└─Selection_21` as it is reading data from the table `t1`.
+This decorrelation and rewriting make the execution a lot more efficient, because TiDB can perform this check in `└─Selection_21` as it is reading data from the table `t1`.

 ## Anti semi join (`NOT IN` subquery)